-MaltaPost took the decision to commissionAscent Software, a retail software development house with offices in Malta, UK and Ireland to develop a suite of postal service automation software products to their specifications.
+MaltaPost took the decision to commissionAscent Software, a retail software development house with offices in Malta, UK and Ireland, to develop a suite of postal service automation software products to their specifications.
 Following a business re-engineering process, Ascent developed ‘Hermes’ automation software, which became the forerunner of Swift Retail.

 The development covered three phases: 1) the automation of core counter processes; 2) integration with a corporate ERP system; and 3) stock control and requisition software development.
-While tailored to MaltaPost’s requirements, the software was future-proofed; it could be customised to accommodate new service requirements at MaltaPost, or indeed any postal organisation’s specifications.
+While tailored to MaltaPost’s requirements, the software was future-proof; it could be customised to accommodate new service requirements at MaltaPost, or indeed any postal organisation’s specifications.

 MaltaPost has now been running Hermes successfully since late 2003, and the versatility and scalability of the software has enabled MaltaPost to develop new, commercial revenue streams for both domestic and corporate clients.

-MaltaPost is satisfied that it took the right decision in commissioning Ascent to develop its postal service automation software The decision was based on two important criteria: 1) Ascent Software had significant experience in providing retail solutions to the industry; and 2) Ascent gave MaltaPost a cost-effective solution that runs on standard PC hardware, thereby enabling MaltaPost to avoid lock-in to costly proprietary systems.
+MaltaPost is satisfied that it took the right decision in commissioning Ascent to develop its postal service automation software.
+The decision was based on two important criteria: 1) Ascent Software had significant experience in providing retail solutions to the industry; and 2) Ascent gave MaltaPost a cost-effective solution that runs on standard PC hardware, thereby enabling MaltaPost to avoid lock-in to costly proprietary systems.